Office of the City Attorney

 As the first woman, the first Latina, and the first mother elected to her position, Mara has been fearless in standing up to special interests, safeguarding taxpayer dollars, and advancing programs that keep our most vulnerable citizens safe, particularly elders who face abuse and exploitation.

 On taking office, Mara launched San Diego’s pioneering Gun Violence Restraining Order program to stop shootings by keeping dangerous people from having guns.
-Through Mara’s leadership, courts have removed over 400 firearms, including 40 assault weapons, from people who posed a threat to themselves and others, including stalkers, disgruntled employees, and the mentally ill.
+Through Mara’s leadership, courts have removed more than 500 firearms, including 40 assault weapons, from people who posed a threat to themselves and others, including stalkers, disgruntled employees, and potential school shooters.

 Mara also spearheaded San Diego’s Safe Storage of Firearms Ordinance which requires responsible storage of weapons in the home to prevent child access to guns and crack down on stolen guns.
 Mara’s innovative gun safety agenda has been featured in the New York Times, Los Angeles Times, and Washington Post.